rocky/python-filecache/README.rst

 file may be any file, this package is more tailored to the case where the file is a Python script.

-Here, the file is parsed to determine statement bounderies, and a copies of the file syntax-highlighted are also saved.
+Here, the file is parsed to determine statement boundaries, and a copies of the file syntax-highlighted are also saved.

 Also saved is file information such as when the file was last modified